Xunnamius/next-test-api-route-handler/README.md

 If you're feeling more adventurous, you can turn this unit test into an _integration_ test by calling [`authMiddleware`][58] in `requestPatcher` instead of mocking `@clerk/nextjs`.
-For insight into what you'd need to mock to make this work, check out [Clerk's own tests][59].
+For insight into what you'd need to do to make this work, check out [Clerk's own tests][59].

 #### Testing an Unreliable Handler on the Edge @ `app/api/unreliable`